April 28, 2019, Second Sunday of Easter

 The Acts of the Apostles tries to explain to Gentile converts the Jewish origins of Christianity.
 One of its themes is how the first Christians imitated Jesus.
-Here the apostles work cures and draw large crowds, including some who were hesitant to commit, as did Jesus.
+Here the apostles work cures and draw large crowds, as did Jesus.
+Some in the crowds will not commit.

 The Book of Revelation was written to bolster the perseverance of persecuted Christians, and to settle some doctrinal disputes.
 It's told in the form of a vision.
 Much of the language is symbolic, to hide its meanings from the persecutors.